-- Prevention and protection at work: To build up staff awareness on health and safety measures, several trainings,, and evacuation exercises will continue in the course of the year. - Security within the EIT: To enable the EIT to operate in a safe and secure environment by establishing health and safety measures and raising staff awareness of them.
+Prevention and protection at work: To build up staff awareness on health and safety measures, several trainings, and evacuation exercises will continue in the course of the year.

+Security within the EIT: To enable the EIT to operate in a safe and secure environment by establishing health and safety measures and raising staff awareness of them.

-Actions [main activity] Indicator [KPI] Target Main outputs #42 Procurement plan implementation Procurement procedures completed in a timely manner and EIT contract portfolio managed according to sound financial management Min 85% procurement procedures completed in line with the adopted procurement plan by end of Q4 2024 (subject to the initiation of the operational units) including 100% of the prioritised procurement procedures 2024 Procurement Plan is updated twice a year basis.
-97% of procurement procedures without formal complaints/court cases Contracts concluded and registered in ABAC Updated procurement plan Contracts concluded and implemented in line with the procurement plan Total number of procurement procedures with complaints/court below 3% SOP and Procurement Guides on intranet Annual publication of list of contracts
+Actions [main activity] Indicator [KPI] Target Main outputs #42 Procurement plan implementation Procurement procedures completed in a timely manner and EIT contract portfolio managed according to sound financial management Min 85% procurement procedures completed in line with the adopted procurement plan by end of Q4 2025 (subject to the initiation of the operational units) including 100% of the prioritised procurement procedures 2025 Procurement Plan is updated twice a year basis.
+97% of procurement procedures without formal complaints/court cases Publication of contracts awarded in the previous year on the EIT website by end of Q2 2025 Procurement procedures up-to-date and high level of staff awareness Effective support and advice provided to OIAs Contracts are registered in ABAC New Procurement Procedures are concluded in PPMT.
+Updated procurement plan Contracts concluded and implemented in line with procurement plan Total number of procurement procedures with complaints/court below 3% SOP and Procurement Guides on intranet Annual publication of list of contracts